OpenGeoVis/PVGeo/README.md

 $ pip install PVGeo
 ```

-Now *PVGeo* is ready for use in you standard python environment.
-To use the *PVGeo* library as plugins in ParaView, please see the detailed explanation [here](http://pvgeo.org/overview/getting-started/).*
+Now *PVGeo* is ready for use in your standard python environment.
+To use the *PVGeo* library as plugins in ParaView, please see the detailed explanation [here](http://pvgeo.org/overview/getting-started/).